chef-studio/artex-docs/README.md

-# IonSwap documents
+# ArtexSwap documents

-IonSwap is the First Dex to support EVM Extension.
+ArtexSwap is the First Dex to support EVM Extension.

 ## Ramen Repositories